Skip to content

 In which directory would you like to store the Gurobi license file?

-[hit Enter to store it in <home directory>]:
+[hit Enter to store it in the <home directory>]:

 Install Gurobi